mashudu-ntimbane/SAMS-Payment-Risk-Prediction-Model/README.md

-# SAMS — Payment Risk Prediction Model
+# Student Accommodation Management System (SAMS) — Payment Risk Prediction Model
 Supervised ML system that predicts whether a student will delay or default on accommodation payments.
 Built with Python, scikit-learn, and XGBoost.
 Deployable via Flask REST API.

 ---